mrdbourke/tensorflow-deep-learning/README.md

 * Finished 09/10 of code notebooks (time series still to come)

 ## Next/TODO:
-* Going to make slides/polish each notebook (00, 01, 02... etc) and record videos sequentially
+* Finish slides and notebooks for 00, 01, 02, then record videos for each

 **TODO (geez...
 I forgot how much there was still to go... classic project planning**
 * Make a GitHub Project for course (see "Projects" tab) ✅